 - 1.1 This Representation is submitted on behalf of Bericote Properties.
 Bericote are a specialist logistics developer, having delivered over 12m sqft of buildings for companies as diverse as Amazon, Asda, Tesco, Rolls Royce, Kellogs, Sainsbury's, Ready Steady Store, DHL and Ocado. - 1.2 Bericote successfully delivered the north eastern extension to the Four Ashes Industrial Estate.
-That site is now home to a range of occupiers, including Gestamp, CEVA, Haulotte, HOPPE UK, Air Liquide Healthcare and Carver Gasses. - 1.3 Bericote have a strong local presence and have been instrumental in securing important local employers for South Staffordshire. - 1.4 This representation considers their remaining land interests at Four Ashes, which are located of Gravelly Way (previously known as Site E51a "Extension to Bericote Four Ashes (Site A)") and Vicarage Road (previously known as Site E51b "Extension to Bericote Four Ashes (Site B)").
-Both sites were assessed in the 2022 Economic Development Need Assessment (EDNA) as "Bericote Four Ashes" - 1.5 These are omission sites in the Publication Draft Local Plan, which Bericote consider should be removed from the Green Belt and allocated for employment development. - 1.6 Bericote recognise that the Plan seeks to allocate a significant amount of new employment land primarily at West Midlands Interchange, which benefits from a DCO, granted in May 2020.
+That site is now home to a range of occupiers, including Gestamp, CEVA, Haulotte, HOPPE UK, Air Liquide Healthcare and Carver Gasses. - 1.3 Bericote have a strong local presence and have been instrumental in securing important local employers for South Staffordshire. - 1.4 This representation considers their remaining land interests at Four Ashes, which are located off Gravelly Way (previously known as Site E51a "Extension to Bericote Four Ashes (Site A)") and Vicarage Road (previously known as Site E51b "Extension to Bericote Four Ashes (Site B)").
+Both sites were assessed in the 2022 Economic Development Need Assessment (EDNA) as "Bericote Four Ashes", but the 2024 Site Assessment Topic Paper uses the references E51a and E51b.
+The 2024 EDNA Update does not include a re-appraisal of sites, although sites are scored in the relevant Topic Papers. - 1.5 These are omission sites in the Pre-submission Draft Local Plan, which Bericote consider should be removed from the Green Belt and allocated for employment development. - 1.6 Bericote recognise that the Plan seeks to allocate a significant amount of new employment land - primarily at West Midlands Interchange (WMI), which benefits from a DCO, granted in May 2020.
 That site will deliver major new rail connected, and rail served, logistics space.
-The developers of that site intend to follow the illustrative masterplan for that DCO.
-The development will take the form of larger units, at around 250,000sqft+.
-That scale of development will serve a wider than local market: The Plan recognises that WMI will contribute to meeting unmet needs in the Back Country, and also has potential to meet strategic needs on a wider basis. - 1.7 The Plan then relies on older committed sites- notably at i54, ROF Featherstone, Hilton Cross and Vernon Park.
-These sites offer a limited supply of restricted space, which is well known to the market and has limitations in terms of: - Use Class restrictions - Infrastructure costs - Unit size and availability - 1.8 Bericote consider that the supply of employment land has major qualitative issues.
-The supply of sites suitable for local businesses is restricted and does not offer a suitable mix of available and suitable sites which will meet local economic needs over the 19 year Plan Period (2020-2039). - 1.9 Bericote also consider that their sites in particular site E51a at Gravelly Way- no longer perform the purposes of including land in the Green Belt.
-The proposed release of West Midlands Interchange- which is both sensible and helpful to the delivery of that nationally important Strategic Rail Freight Interchange- creates an island of Green Belt which is not connected to any other Green Belt land.
+The developers of that site intend to follow the illustrative masterplan for that DCO. - 1.7 The development at WMI will take the form of larger units, at around 250,000sqft+.
+That scale of development will serve a wider than local market: The Plan recognises that WMI will contribute to meeting unmet needs in the Black Country, and also has potential to meet strategic needs on a wider basis. - 1.8 The Plan then relies on older committed sites- notably at i54 and ROF Featherstone.
+These sites offer a limited supply of restricted space, which is well known to the market and has limitations in terms of: - Use Class restrictions - Infrastructure costs - Unit size and availability - 1.9 Bericote consider that the older supply of employment land has major qualitative issues. - 1.10 The Council now propose the allocation of a further site at Dunston, south of J13 of the M6.
+The selection of this site solely seems to be because it is outside the Green Belt.
+All of the other evidence suggests that it is less attractive, less sustainable and doesn't meet strategic planning considerations as well as Bericote's sites.
+The J13 site is scores as being less accessible, being in a less sustainable location, and being less suitable for employment development.